Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Top

 Senior staff members with supervisory responsibility are required to undertake a Quality Leadership Profile (QLP) as part of PPR-SS.
-The QLP should be utilised twice in a five-year period (eg in the case of fixed term staff, two years into a contract and in the fourth year prior to review).
+The QLP should be utilised twice in a five-year period (e.g. in the case of fixed-term staff, two years into a contract and in the fourth year prior to review).
 The QLP helps inform performance planning and review discussions at the appropriate times.
 The Human Resources Department coordinates the QLP process.
-Senior staff members should contact the Senior HR Officer (SMDP) for further information on QLP.
+Senior staff members should contact the Manager, Organisational Development for further information on QLP.

 Top

-At least six months prior to expiration of a fixed term appointment, the Human Resources Director will write to the senior staff member seeking advice as to whether the senior staff member is seeking a renewal of his/her contract.
-The senior staff member will provide this written advice to the Human Resources Director within three weeks.
+At least six months prior to expiration of a fixed-term appointment (or three months for fixed-term contracts of three years or less), the Vice-President (People) and Chief People Officerwill write to the senior staff member seeking advice as to whether the senior staff member is seeking a renewal of their contract.
+The senior staff member will provide this written advice to the Vice-President (People) and Chief People Officer within three weeks.

-Where a senior staff member seeks a further appointment, the Human Resources Director will request from the supervisor a recommendation to the authorising officer regarding the offer of a further appointment.
-His recommendation will be based upon the needs of the University and the on-going performance achievements of the senior staff member during the fixed term appointment, with specific reference to documentation arising from the annual performance review meeting conducted with the staff member.
+Where a senior staff member seeks a further appointment, the Vice-President (People) and Chief People Officer will request from the supervisor a recommendation to the authorising officer regarding the offer of a further appointment.
+The recommendation will be based upon the needs of the University and the on-going performance achievements of the senior staff member during the fixed-term appointment, with specific reference to documentation arising from the annual performance review meeting conducted with the staff member.
 Where necessary, the supervisor may need to meet with the senior staff member to gather additional information in support of the final recommendation.

 Top